jochenkirstaetter/100-days-of-exam/logs/jochen-kirstaetter.md

 Going through the suggested lessons of vimtutor.
 Took me longer than expected; that constant mode switching isn't obvious.

 ### Thoughts & Tweet
 Whew, I went through the `vimtutor` lessons using #Ubuntu on WSL.
-Clearly, that constant switching between Normal & Insert mode is nothing for me.
+Clearly, that constant switching between Normal & Insert mode is not for me.
 Surely something to practice more regularly in order to get a grip on it.
 Interesting for sure but unusual compared to my given experience.

 https://twitter.com/JKirstaetter/status/975658988103548929